Flamed-Games/Flamed-Lite/README.md

-# Flamed-Lite
+# Flamed Lite
-Embedable version of flamed.site
+Flamed is currently in beta.
+This is an embedable version of it.